 Once your voice is warm and your technique has been addressed, we will then put that work into practice through your chosen piece(s).
 Depending on your singing goals, that may be in the form of selecting appropriate pieces for exam preparation, or for a public performance, or simply for your own enjoyment.
 I can always advise you on suitable repertoire depending on your current ability, your voice type and your stylistic preferences, making sure that you really enjoy the pieces you are working on, but I am also more than happy for students to suggest songs that they enjoy and WANT to work on!

 It is important to remember that the work we have done in your warm-ups will be frequently referred to throughout your work on your songs.
 This gives us the opportunity to see how tricky phrases and passages can be overcome by applying correct vocal technique, and pulls the entire lesson together cohesively.

-For all songs, we will work on key elements of delivery such as vocal placement, phrasing, lyric conveyance and breath work.
+For all songs, we will work on key elements such as style choices, vocal registers, phrasing, and acting through song.
 Depending on your chosen style, genre and the context of your singing preparations, your song work may also require us to work on elements such as translations, performance presence and recital formation.

 I will only ever move at a pace appropriate to your ability and encourage students to ask all and any questions about what their voice is doing – no question is too silly!

 The more you understand what is going on inside your body when you sing, the more aware you will be of your instrument, and subsequently you will produce a better sound.
 The voice is a complex instrument as we cannot ‘see’ what is happening most of the time, as it is primarily all happening inside of us.
-With clear analogies and useful technique ‘tools’, I can help you to develop a better understanding of what mechanisms are at work inside of your body while you sing and how to get the best out of them.
+I can help you to develop a better understanding of what mechanisms are at work inside of your body while you sing and how to get the best out of them.

-If you would like to know more about how my singing lessons work, and to book in your FREE welcome discussion, please get in touch!
+If you would like to know more about how my singing lessons work, please get in touch!